 Ultimately, the visuals serve to unite the mission of bridging the divide between intelligence science and AI technology at the service of human society.

-One of the pillars of Crosslabs is the the connection of community.
+One of the pillars of Crosslabs is connecting the diverse scientific community.
 As such, event photography is an important part of this.
 Each month we invite a different speaker, which to date have included guests from Japan, Belgium, Australia, Canada and the US, from companies such as Google Brain, NTT and Sony Labs.
 My goal is always to capture that connection.

 Crosslabs has been particularly rewarding to work on, as it's been far more academic and far less commercial than projects I'm used to.
 I'm grateful to have been in the exposed to so many new ideas, technologies and in the presence of such a diverse community.